 Vectorization vs. rasterization: PDF/A conversion

-PDF/A is the ISO-standardized format for long-term document archiving.
+PDF/A is an ISO-standardized format for long-term document archiving.
 When converting standard PDFs to PDF/A, any content that doesn’t comply with archival requirements must be transformed into something that does.
 This often involves choosing between vectorization and rasterization.

 Vectorization